22 Best Museums in Istanbul + Where to Eat Near Each One

 Open Wednesday to Monday

-This is one of the few churches in Istanbul that remains a museum.
-It stands on a temple erected before the Christians arrived in Constantinople.
-This building was built before the Hagia Sophia.
-After the siege, this building was located within the walls of Topkapı Palace.
-It was used as an arsenal to store weapons.
-Although it operates as a museum, it also hosts concerts such as the Istanbul International Music Festival.
-It also contains stunning art, and the atmosphere is phenomenal.
+One of the few churches in Istanbul that remains a museum, it stands on a temple erected before the Christians arrived in Constantinople, and it was built before the Hagia Sophia.
+After the conquest, the building fell within the walls of Topkapı Palace and was used as an arsenal to store weapons.
+It also hosts concerts, including the Istanbul International Music Festival.

 Visiting hours & admission: Hagia Irene Museum website